cblair28/Mobile-Device-Autocomplete/README.md

 Corbett Blair
 cblair28@terpmail.umd.edu

-This is the code for the mobile keyboard autocorrect coding challenge.
+This project is an autocomplete program for a mobile device keyboard.
+It learns as the user types, and returns a list of suggested words if the user enters a word fragment, outputting words with a higher confidence (most likely match) first.

 It has four classes:
 AutocompleteProvider contains the backing map that stores all seen words in a TreeMap.